United States Congress: Pay

 Some critics complain congressional pay is high compared with a median American income.
 Others have countered that congressional pay is consistent with other branches of government.
 Another criticism is that members of Congress are insulated from the health care market due to their coverage.
 Others have criticized the wealth of members of Congress.
 In January 2014, it was reported that for the first time over half of the members of Congress were millionaires.
 Congress has been criticized for trying to conceal pay raises by slipping them into a large bill at the last minute.

 Members elected since 1984 are covered by the Federal Employees Retirement System (FERS).
 Like other federal employees, congressional retirement is funded through taxes and participants' contributions.
 Members of Congress under FERS contribute 1.3% of their salary into the FERS retirement plan and pay 6.2% of their salary in Social Security taxes.
 And like federal employees, members contribute one-third of the cost of health insurance with the government covering the other two-thirds.
 The size of a congressional pension depends on the years of service and the average of the highest three years of their salary.
 By law, the starting amount of a member's retirement annuity may not exceed 80% of their final salary.
 In 2018, the average annual pension for retired senators and representatives under the Civil Service Retirement System (CSRS) was $75,528, while those who retired under FERS, or in combination with CSRS, was $41,208.

 Members of Congress make fact-finding missions to learn about other countries and stay informed, but these outings can cause controversy if the trip is deemed excessive or unconnected with the task of governing.
 For example, The Wall Street Journal reported in 2009 that lawmaker trips abroad at taxpayer expense had included spas, $300-per-night extra unused rooms, and shopping excursions.
 Some lawmakers responded that "traveling with spouses compensates for being away from them a lot in Washington" and justify the trips as a way to meet officials in other nations.

-By the Twenty-seventh Amendment, changes to congressional pay may not take effect before the next election to the House of the Representatives.
+By the Twenty-seventh Amendment, changes to congressional pay may not take effect before the next election to the House of Representatives.
 In Boehner v.
 Anderson, the United States Court of Appeals for the District of Columbia Circuit ruled that the amendment does not affect cost-of-living adjustments.